Induced subgraphs of graphs with large chromatic number. IV. Consecutive holes: Shower completeness

 \section{Shower completeness}

 To go further we use a global induction that we explain next.
 For $n\ge 2$, a set of integers is {\em $n$-solid} if some subset consists of $n$ consecutive integers.
 It is {\em $1$-solid} if it contains two integers that differ by 1 or 3.
 A key observation is that if a set $\mathcal{A}$ of integers is $n$-solid where $n>0$, then $\mathcal{A}+\{0,2\}$ is $(n+1)$-solid.
 Let us say a shower is {\em $n$-complete} over a mat $M$ if its $M$-jetset is $n$-solid.
 (For $n\ge 2$ this agrees with our earlier definition.)
 Now \ref{staircase} implies that in every candidate, all stable showers with a mat $M$ of large enough chromatic number are $1$-complete over $M$; and as we have seen, to finish the proof of our main theorem \ref{localbound} we only need to show that all stable showers with a mat $M$ of large enough chromatic number are $\nu$-complete over $M$.
+The induction just mentioned is that we assume that for some $\sigma>0$, all stable showers with a mat $M$ of large enough chromatic number are $\sigma$-complete over $M$; and we will prove the same with $\sigma$ replaced by $\sigma+1$.

 For $\sigma>0$, let us say an integer $\zeta\ge 0$ is a {\em sidekick} for $\sigma$ if for every candidate $G$, and every stable shower $\mathcal{S}$ in $G$, $\mathcal{S}$ is $\sigma$-complete over $M$ for every mat $M$ for $\mathcal{S}$ with chromatic number more than $\zeta$.